davidwalter0/loadbalancer/README.md

   - marry nodes to nodeports as service endpoints for out of cluster
 - [x] Create endpoint watcher similar to service watch
   - out of cluster use node watcher
-- [ ] Check ability to run in cluster with host network privilege and a bridge interface specified as --linkdevice
-  - label the node `node-role.kubernetes.io/load-balancer`
-  - run a statefulset of one instance
-  - use the bridge interface device to apply the changes
 - [x] All namespaces through one load balancer
 - [x] Update service ExternalIPs with the ip address of the load balancer
 - [x] Add signal handler to cleanup ExternalIPs on shutown sigint, sigterm
-- [ ] allow multiple ports per service to be forwarded

 ---